DavidJKTofan/cloudflare-workers-status-page/README.md

+# First things first...

+Thank you @eidam for your amazing Repo :)

+I was playing around before with status page and Workers, but obviously it's not as pretty, as you can see here: https://status-page.cf-testing.workers.dev/

+* * * * *

 # Cloudflare Worker - Status Page

 Monitor your websites, showcase status including daily history, and get Slack notification whenever your website status changes.
 Using **Cloudflare Workers**, **CRON Triggers,** and **KV storage**.
 Check [my status page](https://status-page.eidam.dev) out! 🚀